Hello, I'm pleased to meet you.

 I was fortunate that I had a year to prepare!
 I've since enjoyed the opportunity to work for myself, supporting others virtually.
 It has been a challenge and most definitely interesting.
 In addition, it has allowed me to focus on my health and wellness and to discover essential oils.

-With essential oils, it feels like I have come full circle, back "home", so to speak.
-The healthcare field is where I started, and most wanted to be.
-I find that using essential oils not only makes me feel better, and I know that my family and friends that use them do too.
+With essential oils, I feel like I have come full circle, back "home," so to speak.
+The healthcare field is where I started and most wanted to be.
+I find that using essential oils makes me feel better, and I know that my family and friends who use them do, too.

-Do you want to experience the power of pure essential oils?
-Do you want the opportunity to feel more in control of your healthcare?
+Want to discover the benefits of pure essential oils?
+Would you like to take charge of your health?
 You CAN.

 Do you need an extra "right hand"?
-Do you have a to-do list a mile long?
+Do you have a to-do list that is a mile long?
 I can help you do those things you don't like to do.
 Need to focus on specific tasks?
-Delegate to me those things you can't or don't want to do, and I'll do them all the while educating you in ways that essential oils could boost your focus, calm your spirit, and support your immune system.
+Delegate to me those things you can't or don't want to do, and if you want, I'll do them while educating you in ways that essential oils could boost your focus, calm your spirit, and support your immune system.
 See?
 Virtual assisting and essential oils DO go together!

 What can I do for you today?